web2solutions/challenges-problems-solving/RansomNote Problem/README.md

 When I heard `hash`, it got more confuse yet, because I was very aware about the fact that Javascript Object (Hash) are slower than Javascript Map.

 The time to access all nodes, suposedly is O(n).
-But it seems this is not what happens on Javascript hash objects, it could be decreased up to O(n * t), where t is the time difference between Hash key access and Map key access.
+But it seems this is not what happens on Javascript hash objects, it could be decreased up to O(n * t), where t is the time difference between associative array key access and Map key access.
 By simply replacing `{}` by `Map`.
 Javascript hash objects works similar to arrays, being associative arrays, having text indexes insted integers.
-It is more or less a [Set](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript/Reference/Global_Objects/Set) implementation. `More or  less` because in fact it is not a [Set](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript/Reference/Global_Objects/Set).